-The Issuer may issue Rights to its stockholders for the purchase of Common Stock.
-Each series of Rights will be issued under a separate rights agreement (a "Rights Agreement") to be entered into between the Issuer and a bank or trust company, as Rights agent, all as set forth in the Prospectus Supplement relating to the particular issue of Rights.
-The Rights agent will act solely as an agent of the Issuer in connection with the certificates relating to the Rights and will not assume any obligation or relationship of agency or trust for or with any holders of Rights certificates or beneficial owners of Rights.
-The Rights Agreement and the Rights certificates relating to each series of Rights will be filed with the Commission and incorporated by reference as an exhibit to the Registration Statement of which this Prospectus is a part at or to the time of the issuance of such series of Rights.
+The Company may issue Rights to its stockholders for the purchase of Common Stock.
+Each series of Rights will be issued under a separate rights agreement (a "Rights Agreement") to be entered into between the Company and a bank or trust company, as Rights agent, all as set forth in the Prospectus Supplement relating to the particular issue of Rights.
+The Rights agent will act solely as an agent of the Company in connection with the certificates relating to the Rights and will not assume any obligation or relationship of agency or trust for or with any holders of Rights certificates or beneficial owners of Rights.
+The Rights Agreement and the Rights certificates relating to each series of Rights will be filed with the Commission and incorporated by reference as an exhibit to the Registration Statement of which this Prospectus is a part at or prior to the time of the issuance of such series of Rights.

 The applicable Prospectus Supplement will describe the terms of the Rights to be issued, including as applicable: (i) the date for determining the stockholders entitled to the Rights distribution; (ii) the aggregate number of shares of Common Stock purchasable upon exercise of such Rights and the exercise price; (iii) the aggregate number of Rights being issued; (iv) the date, if any, on and after which such Rights may be transferable separately; (v) the date on which the right to exercise such Rights shall commence and the date on which such right shall expire; (vi) any material United States federal income tax consequences; (vii) the number of Rights issued; and (viii) any other terms of such Rights, including terms, procedures and limitations relating to the distribution, exchange and exercise of such Rights.
-Rights
+Rights will be exercisable for United States dollars only and will be in registered form only.